 My attitude and what I teach others is welcome the good days and don’t get too down about the bad.
 Don’t try and scramble back to how you were.
 Don’t waste an ounce of energy on why you feel bad again, it passes, it always does.
 But setbacks can pass a lot quicker depending on your attitude towards them and then come with less force in the future.
 I once helped a lady who used to get very frustrated about having bad days out of the blue.
 With some advice she emailed me and said her new attitude on a bad days was ‘Well my anxiety is high today, but so what’ she knew she could not control it, so she might as well get on with her day and not care even though the feelings were not too good.
 She still disliked the feelings, but she had stopped getting so frustrated, stopped the self pity, the need to figure out why and her setback did not seem as bad.

-I hope the above helps, I am not asking you to like a setback, just try and change your attitude towards them, they do come less frequent and with less power in time, just remember that they are part of recovery, they always pass, so don’t let them get you down or pay them too much respect.
+I hope the above helps, I am not asking you to like a setback, just try and change your attitude towards them, they do come less frequent and with less power in time, just remember that they are part of of the recovery process, it is a mind and body healing in its own way, in its own way and time, it can’t be controlled or rushed.
+But they always pass, so don’t let them get you down or pay them too much respect.
 Tomorrow could be the best day yet.